The Morris Museum offers studio art programs for all to enjoy!

 Email: [email protected]

-*Registrations can also be taken in person at the Museum front desk
+*Registration forms can also be found and turned in at the Museum front desk, or mailed, with payment

 STUDIO ART DEPARTMENT POLICIES

-- Current course offerings can be found in print form at the Morris Museum’s front desk and online at morrismuseum.org/studio-art
+- Current course offerings and registration forms can be found in print form at the Morris Museum’s front desk and online at morrismuseum.org/studio-art

 - To ensure a seat, and that classes will not be canceled due to low enrollment, registrations should be received no later than 1 week prior to the course start date.
 After that time, prospective registrants must call the Studio Art Coordinator at 973.971.3710 at least 24 hours beforehand to check availability.